sigurdsfs/BayesianModelsPhdCourse/README.md

 ## What to bring?
 Bring your laptop, and a charger (duh).
-Make sure you have eduroam working or if not a phone with a data plan you get get internet access through.
+Make sure you have eduroam working or if not a phone with a data plan you get internet access through.

 ## How am I evaluated?
 There is no exam or grading, but there is a group project.